 information-gap-esl

-An information gap refers to when students don’t have all the information they need to complete a task or activity.
+Information gap activities refer to activities designed to test students’ contextual knowledge.
+In them, students don’t have all the information they need to complete a task, but they have to complete the task anyway.

-This clever activity approach is a great way to get your students speaking.
-Students must work together and communicate clearly in order to successfully complete the given task.
+This clever approach is a great way to get your students speaking because students must work together and communicate clearly in order to successfully complete the given task.

 1. Complete the Text